micouy/kn/README.md

 # TODO

+## Interactive mode

+- [ ] Display 3 suggestions at most, preferably right below the prompt.
+- [ ] Handle each component separately, not like `fzf` which matches whole paths.
+- [ ] Make backspace remove whole component, like in `amp`.

 ## Search engine

 - [ ] What to do about `.` and `..` in the middle of path abbreviation?
 With `..` in paths the results would be too unpredictable.
 Are there any situations when `..` show up in path?
 The user probably wouldn't type it but a command line tool could return such path.